 Understanding IRS Wage Garnishment

-IRS wage garnishment is a legal tool employed by the IRS to retrieve outstanding taxes directly from your earnings, including IRS wage garnishments and IRS wage levy from:
+IRS wage garnishment is a legal tool employed by the IRS to retrieve outstanding taxes directly from your earnings.
+The IRS may garnish:

 - wages